 When Pam Gorman, Director of Health Services, began working at Portsmouth Abbey 30 years ago, she could track all student medications on a single sheet of paper.
 Now, manually tracking that information requires far more paper, space, and time to cover the 360 students.
 “These days there are so many more allergies and children with EpiPens,” Gorman said.
 Adding to changes in the student population, are the Rhode Island Department of Health requirements, which are now much more strict and comprehensive in nature, requiring more immunizations and detailed documentation than in years past.

-“It became very difficult, stressful, and time consuming,” Gorman said, noting that forms were mailed to parents in May, and “then I would spend the entire summer re-mailing, faxing, and making phone calls.
+“It became very difficult, stressful, and time-consuming,” Gorman said, noting that forms were mailed to parents in May, and “then I would spend the entire summer re-mailing, faxing, and making phone calls.
 During our summer program, I spent two days per week, 10 hours each day, over four weeks, and even more time at home,” to collect all of the information.
-The forms were due in mid-July to allow time to get paper charts in order, lists of allergies and care plans created, and filing in place for the start of the school year.
+The forms were due in mid-July to allow time to get paper charts in order, lists of allergies and care plans created, and files in place for the start of the school year.
 In addition to the paper and time headaches, Gorman said, “communication was sometimes difficult because we have a physician, five nurses, and an athletic trainer who work different days throughout the week, and all need to share information.”

 — Pam Gorman, Director of Health Services

 Gorman expressed her initial reservations with switching to a web-based system, recalling that “we were kind of hesitant because we were afraid of what it would be like when the paper went away.”
 However, after implementation and becoming acquainted with SMR, everyone was able to embrace the paperless environment.
 “One of my mistakes was forgetting to telling parents they should not mail [forms] to us.
 I did a lot of scanning that I will not be doing next year, but I learned that [the process] is very simple.
 If I can do it, the only excuse that a parent would have is that they do not have a computer,” Gorman said.
 In addition to enjoying an easy process, Portsmouth Abbey no longer mails any forms and the digital environment has dramatically shortened the amount of time it takes to collect the required information.
-The charting module also solved a pain point and is easy to scroll through, particularly when compared to flipping through pages of a paper chart.
+The charting module also solved a pain point and is now easy to scroll through, particularly when compared to flipping through pages of a paper chart.

 Because information is so easily tracked and accessed, Portsmouth Abbey is even rethinking how frequently physicals must be completed.
 “Now that we have Magnus, we might consider doing a physical every other year because it will be so much easier to track when a student is due,” said Gorman.

 — Pam Gorman, Director of Health Services

-Gorman and her team at Portsmouth Abbey took a chance, moving from a manual, paper-based system, and though they were hesitant about changing all of their processes, success with Magnus has them looking forward to using SMR in years to come.
+Gorman and her team at Portsmouth Abbey took a chance, moving from a manual, paper-based system, and though they were hesitant about changing all of their processes, success with Magnus has them looking forward to using SHR in years to come.
 “We love the program and are very happy to be using it.
 I think it’s going to be even better next year,” Gorman said.